Creative Ways to Cut Apartment Costs

 Instead, consumer advocate Clark Howard suggests setting up electronic payments through your bank.
 Your bank can automatically send money from your account to your landlord every month and that way you'll have a lot more control.

 As you look to find creative ways to cut your apartment costs, make sure to visit your bank and schedule a financial wellness review.
-With a solid understanding of your short- and long-term financial goals, you can work together with your bank to ensure you're well on your way to financial success.
+With a solid understanding of your financial picture and goals, you can work together with your banker to ensure you're well on your way to financiall success.